 Japan's wearable medical devices market is positioned third in holding the most significant shares of the market.
 Japan's healthcare system provides high-quality wearable medical devices at a lower cost.
 The government of Japan allocated funding to develop innovative products.
 Japan-based company Vuzix Corporation has innovated Vuzix® M400 smart glasses to facilitate patient care.
 Wearable smart glasses are beneficial for the patients in ICU to get a virtual check-up.
 Also, these devices are playing an essential role during the pandemic situation by reducing exposure and providing personal protection.

-Key market participants dominating the APAC Wearable Medical Devices Market profiled in this report are Fitbit, Garmin, Jawbone, Polar Electro, Vital connect, Withings SAS, Zephyr Corporation, Basis Science, Omron Corporation, Drager, Lifewatch AG, Sotera Wireless, Abbott Laboratories, and Nuubo.
+A few of the key market participants dominating the APAC Wearable Medical Devices Market profiled in this report are Fitbit, Garmin, Jawbone, Polar Electro, Vital connect, Withings SAS, Zephyr Corporation, Basis Science, Omron Corporation, Drager, Lifewatch AG, Sotera Wireless, Abbott Laboratories, and Nuubo.

 1.1 Market Definition